ige-calcul/public-docs/README.md

 In docs, you can find a collection of .md files and jupyter notebooks that are organized in the _toc.yml file

-To contribute to the jupoyter book or propose corrections, you should do the following steps :
+To contribute to the jupyter book or propose corrections, you should do the following steps :
   - set up an issue describing the contribution/correction and assign it to yourself or someone else
   - if you propose a change :
      - set up a branch either on github or after having cloned the repo on your laptop